-Investors braced for a bumpy ride ahead of Cascade's (NYS: CASC) earnings announcement as the company has wavered between beating and falling short of analyst predictions during the past fiscal year.
-The company will unveil its latest earnings on Thursday.
-Cascade is an international company that manufactures materials handling products that are used on industrial lift trucks and on construction, mining, and agricultural vehicles.
+Investors never know what to expect for Cascade (NYS: CASC) , as it has wavered between topping and missing analysts estimates during the past fiscal year.
+The company will unveil its latest earnings on Monday.
+Cascade is an international company engaged in the manufacture of materials-handling products that are used on industrial lift trucks and on construction, mining, and agricultural vehicles.

 What analysts say:

-Buy, sell, or hold?: Analysts strongly back Cascade, with two of three rating it a buy and the remainder rating it a hold.
+Buy, sell, or hold?: Analysts strongly back Cascade, with three of four rating it a buy and the remainder rating it a hold.
 Analysts like Cascade better than competitor NACCO Industries overall.
-Analysts still rate the stock a moderate buy, but they are a bit more wary about it compared to three months ago.
+While analysts still rate the stock a moderate buy, they are a little more optimistic about it compared to three months ago.

 What our community says:

-CAPS All-Stars are solidly backing the stock with 96.4% granting it an outperform rating.
-The community at large concurs with the All-Stars with 93.9% awarding it a rating of outperform.
-Fools are bullish on Cascade, though the message boards have been quiet lately with only 57 posts in the past 30 days.
+CAPS All-Stars are strongly supporting the stock, with 95.2% granting it an outperform rating.
+Most of the community backs the All-Stars, with 93.5% assigning it a rating of outperform.
 Even with a robust four out of five stars, Cascade's CAPS rating falls a little short of the community's upbeat outlook.

 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.